workfloworchestrator/example-orchestrator/README.md

 docker compose up
 ```

-This will start the `orchestrator`, `orchestrator-gui`, orchestrator-ui,
+This will start the `orchestrator`, `orchestrator-ui`, orchestrator-gui,
 `netbox`, `postgres` and `redis`.

-To access the `orchestrator-gui` v1, point your browser to:
+To access the new v2 `orchestrator-ui`, point your browser to:

 ```
 http://localhost:3000/
 ```

-To access the `orchestrator-ui` v2, point your browser to:
+To access the old v1 `orchestrator-ui`, point your browser to:

 ```
 http://localhost:4000/